Denoising diffusion probabilistic models are optimally adaptive to unknown low dimensionality: DDPM as an adaptively discretized SDE

 Recall that in the general full-dimensional settings, previous work (e.g., \citet{chen2023improved}) suggested that discretizing different parametrization of \eqref{eq:backward} typically results in the same order of discretization errors, indicating that distinguishing between them might be unnecessary.
 This message, however, does not hold in the presence of low-dimensional structure, which merits further discussions as follows.

-\begin{itemize} \item {\em A reparameterized semi-linear SDE.} As can be readily seen, if one has access to the true score function (i.e., $\widehat{s}_{t}(\cdot) = s_{t}(\cdot)$), then SDE~\eqref{eq:ddpm-mu} can be viewed as the discretization of the true reverse SDE under the exponential integrator scheme:
+\begin{itemize} \item {\em A reparameterized semi-linear SDE.} As can be readily seen, if one has access to the true score function (i.e., $\widehat{s}_{t}(\cdot) = s_{t}(\cdot)$), then for some $\delta > 0$, SDE~\eqref{eq:ddpm-mu} can be viewed as the discretization of the true reverse SDE in the time horizon $[0,T-\delta]$ under the exponential integrator scheme:

 where the last line invokes the Tweedie formula \eqref{eq:tweedie}.
+Here, the stopping time $\delta$ is introduced to avoid the singularity of the drift term when $t$ approaches $T$.
 In other words, the key is to rearrange the drift term of the reverse process \eqref{eq:backward} into a different semi-linear form, with the nonlinear component reflecting the posterior mean rather than the score.

 \item {\em Adaptation to data geometry.} To elucidate why the semi-linear structure in \eqref{eq:ddpm-mu-oracle} favors low-dimensional data structure, note that the discretization error depends heavily upon the smoothness of the non-linear drift term of the reparameterzied semi-linear SDE along the solution path.
 In \eqref{eq:ddpm-mu-oracle}, the non-linear drift term is proportional to the posterior mean of $X_0$ given $X_{T-t}$; informally, the posterior mean term acts as some sort of projection operator onto the support of the target data, which effectively exploits the (unknown) low-dimensional data geometry to enhance the smoothness of the solution path.